Identifying Predatory Publishers: A Checklist

-The aim of this checklist is to assist you in avoiding publishing your work in a low-quality deceptive publication.
-Being associated with a deceptive publisher can lead to financial loss as a result of inappropriate fees, or be harmful to your reputation and that of your institution, even possibly impeding promotion and tenure.
+Predatory tactics are continually evolving and becoming more sophisticated.
+The aim of this checklist is to assist you in avoiding publishing your work in a predatory or low quality journal.
+Being associated with a predatory publisher can lead to financial loss as a result of inappropriate fees, or be harmful to your reputation and that of your institution, even possibly impeding promotion and tenure.

 If any of the following statements are true, do not submit your work.
-These are tactics commonly used by deceptive publishers:
+These are tactics commonly used by predatory publishers:

-While there is no single criterion that points to whether or not a publication is legitimate, the following are some of the typical practices used by deceptive publishers.
-An accumulation of negative indicators can point to a deceptive publisher.
+While there is no single criterion that points to whether or not a publication is legitimate, the following are some of the typical practices used by predatory publishers.
+An accumulation of negative indicators can point to a predatory publisher.

 Process and timeline